aredn/documentation/arednGettingStarted/advanced_config.rst

 |

 If you are using ``NAT`` for your LAN mode, then hosts on the LAN are isolated from both the Wifi and WAN interfaces by a firewall.
 This makes them inaccessible from either of these interfaces unless Port Forwarding is configured.
-In this mode all outgoing LAN traffic has its source address modified to be the Mesh RF IP address of the node.
+In this mode all outgoing LAN traffic has its source address modified to be the Mesh IP address of the node.
 This is the same way that most home routers use an ISP Internet connection.

 Port Forwarding
   Port forwarding rules can redirect inbound connections from the Wifi, WAN, or both interfaces and forward them to an IP address and port on the LAN.
 The destination port need not be the same unless you are forwarding a range of ports as explained below.